jkro36/C_Programming/README.md

 # C_Programing-
 This repository serves as a record of my progress as I learn C programming.

-My aim is to build a strong foundation in C, understanding its syntax, principles, and best practices.
+I am aiming to build a strong foundation in C, understanding its syntax, principles, and best practices.

 Projects

 Here are some of the projects I've completed or am working on:

 Project Name: A brief description of the project.